toqitahamid/base-lab-next/README.md

 - Add a new year section if necessary
 - Each publication includes title, authors, publisher, DOI, etc.

-Alternatively, update the BibTeX file (`public/publication.bib`) with new entries.
+Additionally, update the BibTeX file (`public/publication.bib`) with new entries.

 #### Adding Images